-- Lead cladding is rigid and weighty enough to be highly resistant to wind damage.
+- Sheet lead cladding is rigid and weighty enough to be highly resistant to wind damage.

 - Sheet lead cladding is 100% recyclable; its carbon footprint is also lower than for other hard metals because of its relatively low melting point.
 It has also been proven that higher concentrations of lead in run-off water has no negative environmental impact.

-- The deep-toned appearance of sheet lead cladding integrates well into numerous exterior designs, and particularly is this so with masonry.
+- The deep-toned appearance of sheet lead cladding integrates well into numerous exterior designs, and particularly is this so with masonry.8.